 - providing our senior population with the resources they need;

 - ensuring our veterans receive the benefits they deserve; and

-His Congressional achievements include bringing 10,000 new jobs to his district with the redevelopment of the former South Weymouth Naval Air Station into Southfield, a residential and commercial hub; renewing the national focus on perimeter security in our nation’s airports, an issue on which he is the leading voice; and introducing first-of its kind legislation aimed at curbing the growing prescription drug epidemic by requiring pharmaceutical companies to make these medicines tamper-resistant.
+Bill is the leading voice in promoting information sharing following the Boston Marathon Bombings and has facilitated the Homeland Security Committee's review into the terrorist act.
+His Congressional achievements include bringing thousands of new jobs to his district with the redevelopment of the former South Weymouth Naval Air Station into Southfield, a residential and commercial hub; renewing the national focus on perimeter security in our nation’s airports, an issue on which he is the leading voice; and introducing first-of its kind legislation aimed at curbing the growing prescription drug epidemic by requiring pharmaceutical companies to make these medicines tamper-resistant.
 He also supported the repeal of the 1099 provision from last year’s health care legislation, which would have been extremely onerous for small business owners, and led the charge in calling for an end to subsidies for Big Oil companies.
 Further, he spear headed the effort to save over a hundred Air Force jobs at Otis Air National Guard Base in Bourne, which are critical for our national security and local economy, and procured $500,000 in Medicare reimbursements for Falmouth Hospital.